lucasupnid/nodejs-in-brazil/README.md

   <img src="https://raw.githubusercontent.com/woliveiras/nodejs-in-brazil/master/assets/logo-hexagon.svg?sanitize=true" alt="Nodejs Logo" title="Nodejs Logo" width="250px">
 </p>

 The number of Nodejs applications has grown a lot around the world.
-In Brazil it is not being different.
+In Brazil it is not different.

-We have many developers working with Nodejs in our country and many Brazilian companies using the platform for large applications.
+We have many developers working with Nodejs in our country and many Brazilian companies using the platform to build large applications.

 This is a list of companies, projects and developers using Nodejs in Brazil.